 Lillie Bamford talks about her experience so far on this Architect Degree Apprenticeship programme:

 This apprenticeship is suitable for employed professionals who are ARB Part 1

 validated, and have gained an undergraduate degree in Architecture.
-All applicants need to be employed by an Apprenticeship Levy paying organisation who will support the individual’s participation in the entire programme.
+All applicants need to be employed by a practice who will support the individual’s participation in the entire programme.
 This includes an employment mentor who is a RIBA and ARB Part 3 registered Architect.
 There is also a requirement for the applicant to have level 2 qualifications in English and Maths (GSCE A-C or 9-4).